Phi Theta Kappa

 Phi Theta Kappa (PTK) is the official honor society for two-year colleges.
 The mission of Phi Theta Kappa is twofold: to recognize and encourage the academic achievements of two-year college students and to provide opportunities for individual growth and development through participation in scholarship, leadership, fellowship, and service.

 Phi Theta Kappa is the largest honor society in American higher education with more than 1.5 million members and 1,200 chapters located in all 50 of the United States, U.S. territories, British Virgin Islands, Canada, Germany, Marshall Islands, Micronesia, and Palau.

-For further information about Phi Theta Kappa visit: http://www.ptk.org/.
+For further information about the international Phi Theta Kappa organization, visit: http://www.ptk.org/.

-For more information on Onondaga's Alpha Sigma Zeta Chapter contact:
+For more information about Onondaga's Alpha Sigma Zeta Chapter of PTK, visit the Honors office or contact:

 Phone: (315) 498-2778